 Net Positive Energy (12-Month Performance Period):

-- Actual Energy Use Intensity (EUI): 18 kBTU/SF/YR before factoring onsite solar, which makes the building 60% to 80% more efficient than a comparable new, conventionally built higher education building in Atlanta.
+- Actual Energy Use Intensity (EUI): approximately 18 kBTU/SF/YR before factoring onsite solar, which makes the building 80% more efficient than a comparable new, conventionally built higher education building in Atlanta.

-- Renewable Energy: Photovoltaic system supplied 225% of building’s energy needs, far exceeding the 105% LBC requirement
+- Renewable Energy: Photovoltaic system supplies over 200% of building’s annual energy needs, far exceeding the 105% LBC requirement.

 Zero Carbon Construction: Project construction achieved zero carbon footprint by first incorporating low-carbon and salvaged building materials, then by recycling over 99% of construction waste, and finally by purchasing a one-time carbon offset that funded new solar projects in India, which is highly reliant on coal for electricity.

-- The Kendeda Building site, which was formerly a parking lot, acts like a forest with 90% of an average rainfall managed onsite.
+- The Kendeda Building site, which was formerly a parking lot, acts like a forest with 90% or more of an average rainfall managed onsite.

 - A composting toilet system converts solids and liquids into fertilizer onsite.
 The system does not connect to the sewer.